 - Should you upgrade: Yes

-The Series 5 no longer supports the latest software and misses out on tons of hardware upgrades made over the last half-decade.
+The Series 5 no longer supports the latest software and is missing major hardware upgrades made over the last half-decade.

 There’s no good reason to buy it nowadays, and you would experience a huge upgrade if you jumped to the Series 9-10 or Ultra 2.